 In 2011 Clayton directed an episode of the ABC Television series Miss Fisher’s Murder Mysteries and received the peer judged Australian Director’s Guild Award for Best Direction in an Online Program for Mordy Koots.

 Clayton’s most recent television project, shot in 2015 was the TV pilot, Moonman starring Lawrence Mooney for the ABC’s Comedy Showroom.
-He latest feature Brothers’ Nest in which he also stars (alongside his brother Shane) premiered at South by Southwest Conference and Festivals, 2018.
+His latest feature Brothers’ Nest in which he also stars (alongside his brother Shane) premiered at South by Southwest Conference and Festivals, 2018.